privacybydesign/irma-frontend-packages/examples/browser/irma-web/README.md

 web browser.
 See the source of `index.js` and `public/index.html` for how we use the plugin.

-You can run this example by running these commands in this directory:
+You can build this example by running the following commands in this directory:

 ```bash
 npm install